ming436534/modelizr/readme.md

 ).then(res => {})
 ```

-If you want the mutation to query as well you can use the `withQuery()` mutator
+If you want the mutation to query as well you can use the `query()` mutator

 ```javascript
 import { mutation } from 'normalizr'